anarcho-loneliness/x32-mute-matrix/README.md

 Check the [Releases](https://github.com/lange/x32-mute-matrix/releases) page to grab the latest installer for your operating system.
 Once installed, the application will autoupdate.

-## Caveats
-- Does not yet show the Main or Mono mixes.
-- Does not yet show Aux or USB inputs or FX buses.

 ## Credits
 Developed by [Alex Van Camp](https://twitter.com/vancamp)
 Assets and additional design by [Chris Hanel](https://twitter.com/chrishanel)